ask/python-github2/doc/install.rst

 with Python 2.4 or 2.5.
 If you install via :pypi:`pip` or :pypi:`easy_install
 <setuptools>` the dependencies should be installed automatically for you.

-.. [#] You must use :pypi:`python-dateutil` 1.x when working with Python 2.x,
+.. [#] You must use :pypi:`python-dateutil` 1.x when working with Python 2.5 or
-       the latest 2.x releases are for Python 3.x installations only.
+       earlier, the latest 2.x releases are for Python 2.6 and newer installations only.